20 REASONS TO LOVE STARDUST

 11. Mark Strong

-I had first seen him in Body of Lies starring Russell Crowe and Leonardo di Caprio.
+I had first seen Mark Strong in Body of Lies starring Russell Crowe and Leonardo di Caprio.
 He played his accent so perfectly; I could swear he wasn’t a native English speaker.
 He is English however and he is a marvelous actor.
 He can make you forget you saw him in any other role.
 He truly becomes his character.
 He is perfect as the King’s smartest, most cunning and charismatic son.
-Can’t wait to see him as the main baddie in Sherlock Holmes.
+He also makes one badass villain in Sherlock Holmes.

 12. Henry Cavill

-When I found out that the guy playing Victoria (Siena Miller)’s arrogant jerk of a boyfriend- who also seemed really awfully blond and stupid- was the same gorgeous guy who stars in The Tudors next to Jonathan Rhys Meyers.
+When I found out that the guy playing Victoria (Sienna Miller)’s arrogant jerk of a boyfriend- who also seemed really awfully blond and stupid- was the same gorgeous Henry Cavill who stars in The Tudors next to Jonathan Rhys Meyers.
 Wow!
 Kudos to making department for making Henry repelling.
 That takes talent.

 13. Sienna Miller